In my previous post, Identity Drift I commented,

 “It is for your benefit that I go away, because if I don’t go away, the counselor will not come to you.”

 It is for your benefit!
-Surely there are multiple layers of meaning to that declaration, but the main thing I was gleaning from it when I wrote The Counselor was that the ministry of the Holy Spirit was foretold to be even better than the experience the disciples were had with Jesus in the flesh.
+Surely there are multiple layers of meaning to that declaration, but the main thing I was gleaning from it when I wrote The Counselor was that the ministry of the Holy Spirit was foretold to be even better than the experience the disciples had with Jesus in the flesh.

 Looking back isn’t the answer, wishing isn’t the answer, assuming isn’t the answer.
 What you have right now in Christ Jesus is more than enough for today.